-If there’s one thing our PR and Comms Manager didn’t expect when slouching in front of the TV watching Legally Blonde, it was to discover a new hobby
+If there’s one thing our Content Editor didn’t expect when slouching in front of the TV watching Legally Blonde, it was to discover a new hobby

 I was definitely the least sporty person in my school year.
 I was much more likely to secretly arrange with a friend to bash our heads together at break time so we could escape to the sick room rather than endure an entire hour of PE.